MemoCSales/42_CPPModules/README.md

 - ex01: This exercise extends the previous one by creating a class hierarchy with multiple levels and ensuring proper construction and destruction of objects.
 Example: By instantiate a Dog object with its own independent Brain object.
 - ex02: Abstract classes are introduced here.
 They are used to be used as a base class, and you cannot instantiate directly from abstract classes.
 - ex03: Interfaces do not exists in C++98 so in this exercise it's about trying to implement them.
 Interfaces = Pure abstract classes.

+### CPP_05
+Module 05 is about the concept of exception and error handling.
+- ex00: Learning the basics by creating a "Bureaucrat" class that throws exceptions when invalid operations are performed.
+- ex01: Handling more complex scenarios and ensure proper exception handling.
+- ex02: Putting the Bureaucrats to work by creating forms that can be signed depending on the bureaucrat's rank.
+- ex03: Making things harder.
+- ex04: Implement a "Intern" class that will create the forms to be signed or executed by the Bureaucrat.

+### CPP_06